-If you love the fashions of the jazz age, Art Deco style jewelry is a great way to incorporate vintage beauty into your modern wardrobe.
-These styles, which features the repeating geometric motifs and sleek glamour of the 1920s and 1930s, work just as well for contemporary women as they did for the flapper girls of the past century.
+If you love the fashions of the Jazz Age and imagine yourself a character in the Great Gatsby, dripping with luminescent jewels, then Art Deco style jewelry is a great way for you to incorporate this vintage aesthetic into your modern wardrobe.
+These styles, which feature the repeating geometric motifs and sleek glamour of the 1920s and 1930s, work just as well for contemporary women as they did for the flapper girls of the past century.

 Elements of Art Deco Style in Jewelry

-Understanding what makes a piece Art Deco can help you build a great jewelry wardrobe from this era.
-Whether you're purchasing antique pieces or collecting modern reproductions, you'll find that most items from the 1920s and 1930s include some or all of the following characteristics.
+Understanding what characteristics make a piece Art Deco can help you build a great jewelry wardrobe from this era.
+Whether you're purchasing antique pieces or collecting modern reproductions, you'll find that most items from the 1920s and 1930s include some or all of the following attributes.

 - White gold